greengypsy/my-favourite-things/content/posts/post-1/index.md

 As a technical writer by trade, I am passionate about three things - learning, sharing and delivering easy-to-understand content.

-To be a good technical writer, I know you don't have to be able to create websites.
-But it is a handy skill to learn, and as I develop my craft, I will share the lessons I've learnt along the way.
+This blog will feature some of my favourite tools - some old and some newly discovered - and how to use them.

+Bare with me - I've never created a website before on my own, so I have a lot of learning to do.
+But as I grow, so too will the website.